 - An Individual in Charge of Presiding over Dialogues with Shareholders

-Assign an executive officer in charge of holding constructive dialogues with shareholders and investors, and allow him/her to collaborate with the relevant in-house departments supporting the convening of dialogues on a daily basis.
+Assign an executive officer in charge of holding constructive dialogues with shareholders and investors, and allow that officer to collaborate with the relevant in-house departments supporting the convening of dialogues on a daily basis.

 The Ways to Hold Dialogues and the System to Utilize Feedback

-- Brother Industries, Ltd. shall strive to share opinions from shareholders obtained through dialogues with them with its directors properly.
+- Brother Industries, Ltd. shall strive to properly share with its directors, the opinions from shareholders obtained through dialogues with them.

 - Administration of Insider Information in Dialogues with Shareholders